loading packages

 6 <NA>

-Once the data are clean, you can run plot_policy_wheels to make your graph.
+to make your graph.
 This function takes the following arguments:

-data a dataframe - this should be wide dataset; rows are states and columns contain the dates each policy was passed.
-Dates can be in the form of “1/15/2015”, “2015-01-15”, “2015”, or “January 15, 2015”- only the year will be kept.
+data a dataframe — this should be a wide dataset; rows are states, and columns contain the date on which each policy was implemented.
+Dates can be in the form of "1/15/2015"

 policies a character vector containing the names of the policy variables you would like contained in your policy wheels.